diya-burman/D_bot/README.md

 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg) ![NLP](https://img.shields.io/badge/NLP-Natural%20Language%20Processing-brightgreen.svg) ![Pyttsx3](https://img.shields.io/badge/pyttsx3-Text%20to%20Speech-orange.svg)

-D-Bot is a voice-activated AI assistant that can handle your day-to-day tasks.
+VirtuBot is a voice-activated AI assistant that can handle your day-to-day tasks.
 From responding to voice commands to automating processes, D-Bot is designed to make life easier.

 🚀 **Empower your desktop with D-Bot** and bring seamless task automation with speech recognition, NLP, and more!